Soap bark

 This section has been translated automatically.

-Soap bark contains saponins and tanning agents.
-These saponins consist of a multitude of different bisdesmoids (see saponins below).
-The most important aglycon of these saponins is the quillaya acid.
+Soap bark contains about 10 % saponins of the triterpene type, the main fraction being quillajasaponin-21, as well as tannins, calcium oxalate and starch.
+These saponins consist of a large number of different bisdesmoids (see saponins below).
+The most important aglycon of these saponins is quillajaic acid.

 Field of application/use